-- Girls-one pair of plain sleeper earrings with a diameter no bigger than 8 mm (your little finger should not fit through the earring) or plain stud earrings no bigger than 3 mm or stud earrings with a stone no bigger than 3mm in the lower lobe of the ear. - Boys-one plain earring/s or an earring/s with a stone no bigger than 3 mm. - A watch. - Smart watches and exercise trackers are NOT permitted at school under any circumstances and their use as an exercise tracker only is not an acceptable reason for being given permission to wear one at school. - A medic alert bracelet or necklace. - Necklaces are NOT PERMITTED to be worn under the shirt or dress. - Rings, bracelets/bangles/charity wrist bands are NOT permitted to be worn.
+- Girls-one pair of plain sleeper earrings with a diameter no bigger than 8 mm (your little finger should not fit through the earring) or plain stud earrings no bigger than 3 mm or stud earrings with a stone no bigger than 3mm in the lower lobe of the ear. - Boys-one plain earring/s or an earring/s with a stone no bigger than 3 mm. - A watch. - Smart watches that can receive notification or make calls are not permitted. - A medic alert bracelet or necklace. - Necklaces are NOT PERMITTED to be worn under the shirt or dress. - Rings, bracelets/bangles/charity wrist bands are NOT permitted to be worn.